 WERF funds water research on behalf of its subscribers, and facilitates collaboration among organizations seeking funding partners for high-priority issues.
 WERF awards a contract through a competitive process and coordinates an independent technical review project through a staff-assigned project manager.
 All qualified entities – including international organizations and disadvantaged business enterprises – are encouraged to submit research proposals.

-There are currently 2 open requests:
+There is currently one open request.

-Proposals must be received by September 5, 2014, 5:00 p.m.
+Proposals must be received by April 30, 2015, 5:00 p.m.
 Eastern

 Anticipated WERF Cost: